Gavin55555555555555/power-outage-predictor/README.md

   frameborder="0"
 ></iframe>

-Notably, the number of power outages is not uniform between all climate regions.
+Notice that the number of power outages is not uniform between all climate regions.
 The most number of outages occur in the Northeast and the least occur in West North Central.

 ### Bivariate Analysis